Simply-Love/Simply-Love-SM5/README.md

 - After selecting a profile you are taken directly to either Song or Course select based on what you last played.
 - Added Total Measure count and Density % on song select.
 - Single & Double are now differentiated on ScreenSelectMusicDD
-- Random sounds added by the user will now play when a World Record is achieved.
+- Sounds added by the user will now be randomly selected to play when a World Record is achieved.
-- Column Cues added in player options to show when an arrow is coming.
+- Column Cues added in player options to show where an arrow is coming.
+- Error Bar added in player options.
 - Save machine score after every song.
 - Dropping support for 4:3 displays in favor of not removing features due to screen real estate.